David Bowie in NEO

 Why you should see this show…

-David Bowie in NEO illuminates why David Bowie chose Cleveland to kick off his first-ever US tour, creating an international superstar, presented by Thomas Mulready and Vanity Crash.
+David Bowie in NEO illuminates why and how David Bowie chose Cleveland to kick off his first-ever US tour, creating an international superstar, presented by Thomas Mulready and Vanity Crash.

-Bowieologist Thomas Mulready, in collaboration with glam punk heroes Vanity Crash, trace the rise of David Bowie in Northeast Ohio, from the local Space Oddity-era fan club, to WMMS radio jocks Billy Bass and Denny Sanders pushing Hunky Dory 24/7, to his US debut at Music Hall, to his collaborations with Trent Reznor of Nine Inch Nails.
+Bowieologist Thomas Mulready in collaboration with glam punk heroes Vanity Crash, musical and special guests, traces the rise of David Bowie in Northeast Ohio, from the local Space Oddity-era fan club, to WMMS radio jocks Billy Bass and Denny Sanders championing the relatively unknown artist, to his September 22, 1972 U.S. debut at Cleveland Music Hall and beyond.

-In addition to live music, the show features highly edited interviews with Bowie’s drummer Woody Woodmansey, and pianist Mike Garson, whose first gig with Bowie was that Cleveland debut show, and who plays on two original Vanity Crash tracks, plus others.
+In addition to live music, the show features exclusive video interviews with WMMS Radio DJs Billy Bass & Denny Sanders, Bowie’s drummer Woody Woodmansey, and pianist Mike Garson, whose first gig with Bowie was that 1972 Cleveland debut show, and Mick Ronson biographers Rupert Creed & Garry Burnett speaking from Hull, England, the home of The Spiders From Mars.

 We began the show with ‘Hang On To Yourself’ and the crowd loved it.
 Bowie had done a press conference earlier that day and had been a bit withdrawn, but by stage time he’d shed any inhibitions and stalked the stage like a madman.